Roy Brown Jr.

 Roy Abbott Brown Jr. (October 30, 1916 - February 24, 2013) was a Canadian-American car designer and engineer, widely known for styling the Edsel, Ford Motor Company's 1957 attempt at introducing a new mid-line model that became synonymous with failed product development.

 "I cried in my beer for two days and then I said, 'The hell with it.
 Enthusiasm got me where I was, and it'll get me back."

 Roy Brown, on the failure of the Edsel and his subsequent demotion: 1965 Interview, Ft lauderdale Sun-Sentinel:

 Though initially demoted for his role in the Edsel's reception, Brown would continue his career at Ford as design director for Ford of Britain, — notably designing the well-regarded and highly successful first generation Ford Cortina.

 The Edsel's failure did not define his career.
 In 1963, Henry Ford II said to Brown "sometimes we're judged more by how we handle what looks like failure than success.
 It looks like you handled it well."
-Brown would ultimately become an executive designer at Ford's race car Mercury division leading the company to build the first V6 engine.
+Brown would ultimately become an executive designer at Ford's Lincoln-Mercury division.